 Allow at least 2 hours to digest before bed.
 It is actually recommended to wait between 2 and 3 hours.
 Some foods enhance sleep while others energise you.
 Waiting to digest before lying down will help your body avoid reflux and heartburn.
 Try to eat foods rich in tryptophan, such as dairy products, nuts, and seeds.
 Cherry juice, kiwis, bananas, jasmin rice, turkey and sweet potatoes trigger a sleep-inducing hormonal response, whereas coffee, sugar, soft drinks and spicy food will keep you up.

 6. Forgiveness with Ho’oponopono

 Clear any argument, resentment, anger or frustration you may be experiencing before you go to bed, so that you can sleep soundly and peacefully.
 You will not sleep well if your mind is angry and agitated.
-There are 4 little but powerful words that can help you release anger and frustration.
+There are 4 powerful words that can help you release anger and frustration.
 See the post on Ho’oponopono to learn how to practise this powerful prayer.